Lecodeurenretard/API/README.md

     "code": 404,
     "name": "Not found",
     "message": "The specified element does not exist."
-    "stack-trace": "#0 /home/sc2mnrf0802/api.musique.nils.test/get-req.php(34): checkParam() #1 {main}",
+    "stack-trace": "#0 /home/sc2mnrf0802/api.musique.nils.test/get-json.php(34): checkParam() #1 {main}",
     "other_info": "Path: http://musiques.nils.test.sc2mnrf0802.universe.wf/api/example.mp3"
 }
 ```

 ## Musics available
-I am working on a list endpoint that could list the musics availble but for now I have a list.
+I am working on a _list_ URI that could list the musics availble but for now I have a list.
 - 03 - Resurrection
 - 04 - Awake
 - 07 - Spirit of Hospitality